 Calendar of Events

-He started the Bastiat Society of Argentina in 2020 and has been facilitating seminars and workshops devoted to spreading free-market principles among the local business community, young professionals and college students.
+She started the Bastiat Society of Guatemala in 2021 and has always facilitated seminars and workshops devoted to spreading free-market principles among the local business community, young professionals and college students.